-Dey is a defendant currently in lawsuits brought by the state AG of Louisiana, as well as by three New York counties.
-Dey is also named as a defendant in several class actions brought by consumers and third-party payors.
+Dey is currently a defendant in several class actions brought by consumers and third-party payors.
 Dey has reached a settlement of these class actions, which has been preliminarily approved by the court.
 Additionally, a complaint was filed under seal by a plaintiff on behalf of the United States of America against Dey in August 1997.
 In August 2006, the Government filed its complaint-in-intervention and the case was unsealed in September 2006.
 The Government asserted that Dey was jointly liable with a codefendant and sought recovery of alleged overpayments, together with treble damages, civil penalties and equitable relief.
+Dey completed a settlement of this action in December 2010.
 These cases all have generally alleged that Dey falsely reported certain price information concerning certain drugs marketed by Dey, that Dey caused false claims to be made to Medicaid and to Medicare, and that Dey caused Medicaid and Medicare to make overpayments on those claims.

 Under the terms of the purchase agreement with Merck KGaA, Mylan is fully indemnified for these claims and Merck KGaA is entitled to any income tax benefit the Company realizes for any deductions of amounts paid for such pricing litigation.
-At December 31, 2009, the Company had approximately \$113 million recorded in other liabilities and in other assets related to the pricing litigation involving Dey.
-In December 2010, Dey completed a settlement of the federal case for approximately \$282 million, including interest, and throughout 2010 settled many of the state cases.
-Under the indemnity, Merck KGaA was responsible for all settlement and legal costs, and, as such, these settlements had no impact on the Company's consolidated statements of operations.
-At December 31, 2010, the Company has accrued \$127 million in other current liabilities, which represents its estimate of the remaining amount of anticipated income tax benefits due to Merck KGaA.
+Under the indemnity, Merck KGaA is responsible for all settlement and legal costs, and, as such, these settlements had no impact on the Company's Consolidated Statements of Operations.
+At December 31, 2011, the Company has accrued approximately \$67.8 million in other current liabilities, which represents its estimate of the remaining amount of anticipated income tax benefits due to Merck KGaA.
+During the year ended December 31, 2011 the Company paid approximately \$60.4 million related to this matter to Merck KGaA which was previously accrued.
 Substantially all of Dey's known claims with respect to this pricing litigation have been settled.